devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/step1.md

 `uname`{{execute}}

-uname is a command and that is the first keyword of a command line syntax.
+uname is a command and that is the first keyword/argument of a command line syntax.